 The history in St. Louis is deep and rich.
 It abounds with tales, monuments, and landmarks that rival the oldest and largest cities in America.
 The more I read, the more I realize much of the history of St. Louis is unknown, hidden, or even lost.
 I want to point some of this stuff out to my pals.

-As all of this came together, I started sending emails to friends and posting facts on Facebook describing the bits of history I was uncovering.
-I included square format photographs with pretty photo filters applied (some of the places I find need something to add to the allure).
+As all of this came together, I started sending emails to friends and posting facts on social media describing the bits of history I was uncovering.
+To spruce it up, I started included little maps, pretty photos, and drawings of stuff I found.
 I was simply having fun, but the feedback was very positive.
 People suggested it could be a blog.
-That’s where this whole idea started, but I needed to make it a bit more fun.
+And that’s how this whole thing started.

-So, I decided to add a bit of alcohol to it.
+But I also decided my history hunts needed a bit of a twist.
 As I stated earlier, I love to make and drink cocktails.
-My favorite drink is the Manhattan cocktail, and I have often struggled finding a great Manhattan in St. Louis.
-Still, I have had fun walking into bars and ordering one just to see what I get.
-As I did this, I started becoming interested in the history of the drink.
-I learned just a few years ago that the original Manhattan was made with rye whiskey and used bitters.
+My favorite cocktail is the Manhattan, and I used to really struggle finding a well-made one in St. Louis (not so much anymore).
+But as I looked, I started wondering about the history of the drink.
 This lead me to researching other drinks like the Old Fashioned, the Sidecar, and the martini.
 Where did these drinks originate?
 How did they evolve?
 And most importantly, where can I get well-made versions of them in St. Louis?

 Wrap it all up, and that is what I’m doing here.
 I plan to scour St. Louis for its bits of history and post it here.
-As I go after a topic, I’m going to stop and get a drink or two.
+And as I go after a topic, I plan to stop and get a drink or two.
 I hope to learn more about my drink and write about the places that serve them well.
 I’ll invite friends to join me and add to the fun.
 I will certainly post about topics that are well-known, but my focus is the stuff that goes a bit under the radar.
 I want to find things that native St. Louisans may not even be aware of.

 Please bear with me as I do this.
 I am no academic.
 I’ll eventually start citing sources and give credit where it’s due.
-I hope my research skills improve along with my blogging skills.
-For now, I’m going to focus on what I find and I’ll try to mention how I got the idea or give credit to the people who pointed me in a certain direction.
+I’ll try to mention how I got the idea or give credit to the people who pointed me in a certain direction.
 My guess is I have much to learn about all aspects of this endeavor.
-I think I’ll simply get better as I go.
+I hope to simply get better as I go.

-Thanks and have fun reading this.
+Thanks and have fun reading Distilled History.
 I look forward to any comments or suggestions you may have.